Spiritual assistance in prisons, healthcare facilities and the army

 For an overview of spiritual assistance in the EU countries see

-Balodis, R., & Rodríguez Blanco, M. (Eds.).
-(2018).
-Religious Assistance in Public Institutions: Assistance spirituelle dans les services publics.
-Granada: Comares
+Balodis, R., & Rodríguez Blanco, M. (eds.)(2018).
+Religious assistance in public institutions.
+Granada: Editorial Comares

 A chapter devoted to this topic is also contained in

-Robbers, G. (Ed.).
-(2019).
+Robbers, G. (ed.)(2019).
 State and Church in the European Union.
 Baden-Baden: Nomos

-Robbers, G., & Durham, W. C. Jr. (Eds.).
-(2016).
+Robbers, G., & Durham Jr., W. C.(eds.)(2016).
 Encyclopedia of law and religion.
-Leiden-Boston: Brill-Nijhoff
+Leiden: Brill I Nijhoff

-For the case-law of the ECtHR see Council of Europe: European Court of Human Rights (2021), Guide on Article 9 of the European Convention on Human Rights: Freedom of Thought, Conscience and religion
+Council of Europe: European Court of Human Rights (updated on 2022, August 31).
+Guide on Article 9 of the European Convention on Human Rights: Freedom of thought, conscience and religion

 Some guidelines about the respect of the right to manifest one's religion or belief in prisons are provided by

 Council of Europe: Committee of Ministers (2006, January 11).
-Recommendation Rec(2006)2 of the Committee of Ministers to Member States on the European Prison Rules; see in particular Articles 22 and 29
+Recommendation Rec(2006)2 of the Committee of Ministers to Member States on the European Prison Rules (see in particular Articles 22 and 29)

 For the decisions of the ECtHR see